 Anaheim does not add fluoride to its water supply, but the Metropolitan Water District of Southern California (MWD) has been adding fluoride at its five water treatment plants since October 2007.

 MWD treated water typically provides about 15% of Anaheim’s total water supply.
 MWD water is received at seven interconnection points in Anaheim, with the amount of water delivered dependent on consumer demand and the availability of Anaheim’s other supplies.
 Most of Anaheim’s customers receive some MWD treated water, but most of their water comes from Anaheim’s other sources.

-MWD chose to fluoridate because the County Health Officers of the six counties where MWD provides water requested it.
-It is the position of the County Health Officers, the Centers for Disease Control, the California Dental Association, the State of California, and several other health organizations, that fluoride, in the proper dosage, is a benefit to dental health.
+MWD chose to fluoridate because it was requested by the County Health Officers of the six counties where MWD provides water.
+It is the position of the County Health Officers, the Centers for Disease Control, the California Dental Association, the State of California, and several other health organizations, that fluoride, in the proper dosage is a benefit to dental health.

-MWD will adjust the naturally occurring fluoride level in water, which ranges from 0.1 to 0.4 parts per million (ppm), to the optimal range for dental health of 0.7 to 0.8 ppm as determined by the California Department of Public Health.
-Anaheim’s groundwater typically contains between 0.3 and 0.4 ppm of naturally occurring fluoride.
-Anaheim does not intend to fluoridate its other water supplies.
+MWD adjusts the naturally occurring fluoride level in their water, which ranges from 0.1 to 0.4 parts per million (ppm), to the optimal range for dental health as determined by the California State Water Resources Control Board.
+Anaheim’s groundwater typically contains about 0.4 ppm of naturally occurring fluoride, but there are no plans to add fluoride.

 To learn more about Anaheim Public Utilities' water quality check out our Water Quality Web page.